Crain Communications: History

 with Sidney R. Bernstein as its first editor.
 The company changed its name to Crain Communications in 1969.

 G D. Crain died in 1973 and was succeeded by his widow, Gertrude Crain, who chaired the company until 1996.
 Under her watch, the company grew to have 27 newspapers and magazines.
 She was replaced as chairperson by her son Keith Crain in 1997.
 Following his father's death, Rance Crain became president of Crain Communications in 1974.

 As of 2012, Crain has approximately 30 business, trade and consumer publications and related web sites in North America, Europe and Asia, with over 850 employees in 14 locations spanning those continents.

 In 2001 the company relocated its corporate headquarters to the Brewery Park complex on Gratiot Avenue in downtown Detroit, as part of a move to consolidate its Detroit-based employees into one facility.

+In 2025, Crain laid off at least 25 employees.

 Main publications

 Advertising Age

 Also known as Ad Age, Advertising Age was founded in 1930.
 It includes a weekly newspaper, a website, electronic newsletters, audio podcasts, and blogs.
 While owned by a Chicago-based publisher, Advertising Age is based in New York City.
 In 2013, Crain's BtoB magazine for business marketers was absorbed by Advertising Age.